SelmaWaller/hotel-booking/client/README.md

 • wrap map in card and use illustration background like other pages

 Better responsiveness for tablets etc:<br>
-• convert media queries to conditions<br>
-• add width/height for tablets etc
+• add width/height for more devices

 Reformat code in scss:<br>
 • preferably convert scss to styled components